react-boilerplate/redux-injectors/README.md

 # injectors
-Asynchronous injectors for [redux](https://redux.js.org/) reducers and [redux-saga](https://redux-saga.js.org/) sagas.
-Allows adding reducers/sagas as needed instead of loading all reducers/sagas upfront.
+Dynamically load [redux](https://redux.js.org/) reducers and [redux-saga](https://redux-saga.js.org/) sagas as needed, instead of loading all of them upfront.
+See [motivation](#Motivation).
 As used by react-boilerplate.

 ## Getting Started
 ```bash